ferencDobi/tappointment-assignment-etelfutar/README.md

 * There is no upper limit for the cart.
 * The cart cannot be processed, as there's no order button.
 * Even if there was an order button, payment wasn't implemented.
-* Once you're logged in, you cannot log out.
-(There is no button or route for it.
-For more, see known issues).
+* There is no button or route for logging out.
-* Well, technically you can log out by refreshing the page, because client-side session is missing and server-side session does not work.

 ## Known issues

-* The login doesn't work currently: the backend cannot serialize the user and store it on session due to some bug.
-However, a user can successfully log in by registering to the site.
+* Session handling is not implemented on the client-side, which means refreshing the page automatically logs you out.
 * Frontend design is not responsive (It's as much an issue, as its a missing feature.
 Sadly, I ran out of time. :( ).

 ## Time spent on the assignment